Last Updated: May 2025 | Reviewed by Abbie Jacobs

 Step 3.
 Apply for APRN Licensure as a Certified Nurse-Midwife through the Missouri Board of Nursing

-- A completed Authorization to Release Confidential Information
+- Authorization to Release Confidential Information

-- Verification of current RN license in good standing
+- Verification of unencumbered RN license

 Collaborative Practice Agreement and Prescriptive Authority